lawicko/final-whistle-assistant/README.md

 ### Transfer List Detail Colors
 Customise your transfer list detail colors.
 See [Transfers section](#transfers) for details.

-### Local Data
+### Database
+Use this to import/export your database - this is where all your data is stored together with all the settings from the settings page.

-This setting can be used to backup your local data.
-Local data is all the data you gathered by visiting you players pages, match reports etc. You build this over time by browsing the game website.
+The data in the database is all the data you gathered by visiting you players pages, match reports etc. You build this over time by browsing the game website.
 The extension works best if you visit all the match reports of your team that you can + the matches of your rivals that you want (switching the lineup from starting to finishing) and all the players that you have on your team + rival players you are interested in.
 This allows the extension to visualize the injuries, minutes played, suggest penalty takers etc. Once you do all that you don't want this data to be lost - this is why I added the option to export it from the extension.
-I recommend you do the following: once you visit all the match reports and player pages you want, got to the settings and copy the content of this field into a file, and store it somewhere safe - for example Dropbox or another cloud storage service.
+I recommend you do the following: once you visit all the match reports and player pages you want, got to the settings and export it somewhere safe - for example Dropbox or another cloud storage service.
 This way you are sure that if something goes wrong and you loose the data, you can always restore it from backup.
-To do that you can paste the contet of your backup directly into the field and press the save button below.
+To do that you can drag and drop your saved database into the drop zone on the options page.
 This is also useful for moving your data across browsers (Firefox and Chromium) or different machines.